Yankees' Cashman On WFAN: Postseason Experience Is Good; Wins Are Better

 “Having everybody get exposed to this type of stuff, it’s eliminating a lot of questions,” Cashman told WFAN’s Mike Francesa on Monday.

 “But we’re not in a developmental mode right now.
-This isn’t instructional, either.
+This isn’t instructional league, either.
 This is the postseason, and they’re all in.
 And so it’s exciting times for us and our fans, and, yes, we’re getting experience from it, but what’s most important is we’re trying to get as many wins as we can get out of the way so we can get into that final round, which is the World Series.”

 The Yankees enter Game 3 against the Astros down 2-0 — having lost a pair of 2-1 games in Houston.